How to Handle Regressions in a Marking Plan

 A proactive approach makes it possible to effectively manage marking plan regressions.

-In addition to Data Layer testing, the no-code SaaS solution Mr Suricate a wide range of automated tests to help you manage your acceptance testing and provide your users with the best possible experience.
+In addition to Data Layer testing, the no-code SaaS solution Mr Suricate a wide range of automated tests to ensure your acceptance testing is thorough and to provide your users with the best possible experience.

-Take control of your applications and detect bugs in real time on your websites, applications and APIs by reproducing your user journeys at regular intervals.
+Gain control over your applications and detect bugs in real-time across your websites, applications, and APIs by replicating user journeys at regular intervals.